orestis/reseda/README.md

 When React tries to render `RemoteName`, and the data hasn't fetched yet, the `deref` of the Suspending will cause React to "suspend".
 This means that the closest `Suspense` component will show its fallback element instead of its children.
 When the promise resolves, React will try to re-render, in which case the data will have been loaded and rendering proceeds normally (or until a child component suspends).

+Note that the result of the `Promise` is not used by React to render anything.
+The Promise resolving only signals React to re-render the component.

 Read more about [Suspense in the official React Docs](https://reactjs.org/docs/react-api.html#reactsuspense).

-#### Additional utilities
+#### useCachedSuspending

-The final trick that Reseda provides (hoping that it won't be used once Suspense for data loading is stable), is the ability to show *previous versions* of a Suspending value.
+The final trick that Reseda provides, is the ability to show *previous versions* of a Suspending value.
+This is useful in "refreshing" contexts, where some content is already visible to the user, and replacing that will a fallback will make for a jarring user experience.

-You want to do this when showing the fallback element will provide a jarring user experience.
-For example, if you've loaded a results list, and you want to update the list as the user sorts or narrows down the search:

 ```clojure
 (defnc SearchResults [{:keys [results*]}]